RaspInLoop/raspInLoop.github.io/_posts/2015-01-28-example-BlinkGpioExample.md

 Now , we have to start your project in eclipse debugger [(see install)]({{ site.baseurl }}/Install/), wait for the message `INFO  [Server] Starting the simple server...` and Run the model in ptolemy.

-I hope you 'll feel the same exaltation than me seeing this graph.
+I hope you 'll feel the same exaltation as me seeing this graph.

 ![ptolemy grap]({{ site.baseurl }}/images/ptolemyresults.png)